mikesaint-antoine/SimpleGrad.jl/docs/src/under_the_hood.md

 end
 ```

 When we call `backward(a)` (where `a` is the final result of some operations between *Values*) we want two things to happen.
-First, we want to fill up an array with `a` itself, and all of the other *Value* objects that were used to create `a`, sorted in topological order so that a *Value* comes after all of the dependencies used to calculate that *Value* -- meaning that `a` should be the last element in the array since everything else is a dependency of `a`.
+First, we want to fill up an array with `a` itself, and all of the other *Values* that were used to create `a`, sorted in topological order so that a *Value* comes after all of the dependencies used to calculate that *Value* -- meaning that `a` should be the last element in the array since everything else is a dependency of `a`.

 We can build this array with a recursive [depth-first search.] (https://en.wikipedia.org/wiki/Depth-first_search) This is what the nested function `build_topo()` is doing. `build_topo()` returns the topologically sorted array of all the *Values*, with `a` at the end.
 Then we set `a.grad = 1`, since the derivative of a variable with respect to itself is 1.
 Finally, we iterate backwards through the list of *Values* and call `backprop!()` on each one to update the gradients of its operands.